xhostcomweb/vueuiwp/README.md

 By Paul Anthony McGowan
 # vueuiwp

-Starter UIKit Vue JS project, with menus/mobile-offcanvas menus, pages (5) with corresponding components and views, routing etc, ready to build UIKit site, or swap out those files for any other CSS/JS framework
+Starter UIKit Vue JS project, with menus/mobile-offcanvas menus, pages (5) with corresponding components and views, routing etc, ready to build UIKit site, or swap out those files for any other CSS/JS framework.

+Can be used with Wordpress Rest API back end.

 Has Font Awesome 4.7 but can use other icons.